Monte-Carlo Simulation: Blackjack

 - A brief description of the overall task, in your own words.

 - As explanation of your solution, focusing on the interesting bits.
 In this assignment, for example, shuffling the deck and doing the overall simulation are the interesting bits.
 You can include code snippets in your writeup to help describe your solution.
-A code snippet is usually less than 10 lines of code.

 - Printouts, pictures, or results to show what you did.
 For this assignment, you should include the results of the overall simulation.